elviszhong2030/Mushrooms-project/README.md

 Running this project

 Install required libraries:

-Install jetson_inference and jetson_utils.
+1.Install jetson_inference and jetson_utils.
 You can follow the installation instructions specific to your Jetson device (e.g., Jetson Orin Nano).

-Ensure you have Python 3 installed.
+2.Ensure you have Python 3 installed.

 Prepare files:

-Download a dataset for pictures     (My dataset is from kaggle:   https://www.kaggle.com/datasets/iftekhar08/mo-106)
+1.Download a dataset for pictures     (My dataset is from kaggle:   https://www.kaggle.com/datasets/iftekhar08/mo-106)

-Have a labels.txt file with the labels of different types of mushrooms .
+2.Have a labels.txt file with the labels of different types of mushrooms .

-Have a pre - trained model file:							 (e.g., I use the resnet18 as my model: resnet18.onnx).
+3.Have a pre - trained model file:							 (e.g., I use the resnet18 as my model: resnet18.onnx).

-Prepare the python code to identify the pictures
+4.Prepare the python code to identify the pictures

 Run the script:

-Open the terminal.
+1.Open the terminal.

-Execute the script with command - line arguments specifying the input image filename and the output image filename,etc. For example: python3 my-recognition.py Entoloma_abortivum_66.jpg Mushrooms1.jpg
+2.Execute the script with command - line arguments specifying the input image filename and the output image filename,etc. For example: python3 my-recognition.py Entoloma_abortivum_66.jpg Mushrooms1.jpg

 Here is the code: